1864: An American in Paris

 1863: Sins of Old Age

 In the 1820s, Gioachino Rossini had been an unstoppable force of nature, turning out brilliant and vibrant operas at a mindboggling rate.
 His opéras bouffes in particular had set a gold standard for the rest of Europe.
-But then, not long after completing his masterly Guillaume Tell and still well short of his fortieth birthday, the operatic assembly line had suddenly ground to a halt …
+But then, not long after completing his masterly Guillaume Tell and still well short of his fortieth birthday …

 1860: Old School in Leipzig